Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Introduction

-\hh{somewhere in the paper, we need to discuss (1) why not CLIP type of methods (to learn embedding from TS and from text and align them), (2) why not the other way -- to treat TS as text (there are recent works on LLMs 4 time series)}\zh{I have included (2) in related works, part III. for (1) I don't think it is necessary for this work (we're running out of space).} Building on these insights, we propose \textbf{Texts as Time Series} (TaTS), a simple yet effective framework for integrating paired texts to enhance multimodal time series modeling.
-Previous studies have shown that different variables in one multivariate time series exhibit similar periodicity properties \cite{crossformer, wang2024timexer, yi2024frequency}, and CTR suggests that time-series-paired texts follow a similar pattern.
-This observation implies that paired texts can be considered as special auxiliary variables to augment the original time series.
+Building on these insights, we propose \textbf{Texts as Time Series} (TaTS), a simple yet effective framework for integrating paired texts to enhance multimodal time series modeling.
+Previous studies have shown that different variables in one multivariate time series exhibit similar periodicity properties \citep{crossformer, wang2024timexer, yi2024frequency}, and CTR suggests that time-series-paired texts follow a similar pattern.
+This observation implies that \textbf{paired texts can be considered as special auxiliary variables to augment the original time series}.
 Motivated by this, TaTS first transforms the paired textual information into a lower-dimensional representation, then combines the original time series with the textual representations as new variables to form an augmented time series.
 This augmented time series is subsequently fed into existing time series models, allowing them to capture both numerical and textual dynamics.
-TaTS offers two key benefits: (i) it effectively captures the evolving positional characteristics of texts paired with a time series by incorporating their projected representations into time series models; and (ii) it functions as a plug-in module, maintaining compatibility with existing time series models.
-Empirically, through extensive experiments over various benchmark datasets and multiple existing time series models, the proposed TaTS achieves state-of-the-art performance on both forecasting and imputation tasks.
+TaTS offers two key benefits: (i) it effectively captures the evolving positional characteristics of texts paired with a time series; and (ii) it functions as a plug-in module, maintaining compatibility with existing time series models.
+Empirically, the proposed TaTS achieves state-of-the-art performance on both forecasting and imputation tasks.
 Notably, we observe that a higher CTR level (i.e., a lower TT-Wasserstein) correlates with greater improvements compared to numerical-only modeling.
 In summary, our contributions are: